 No, not yet.

 And if you're not sure what Lyft bikes are, they're basically a way to rent bikes through the Lyft app.
-You open your app, select your destination, and Lyft gives you an option to bike instead of catch a ride.
-It's a way for them to provide a way of low-cost transportation for everyone, and they've launched Lyft bikes in a few cities in North America like Bay Area, NYC, Portland, and Metro DC.
+You open your app, select your destination, and Lyft gives you the option to bike instead of catch a ride.
+It's a way for them to provide a way of low-cost transportation for everyone, and they've launched Lyft bikes in a few cities in North America, like Bay Area, NYC, Portland, and Metro DC.

 How does Metro Bike Share (B-Cycle) work?